-Surrogacy has been much in the news in Australia over the last month.
-A story broke with the shocking revelation that disabled baby boy had been left in Thailand with his surrogate mother.
-The commissioning couple, who had entered into a commercial arrangement with the Thai woman, brought the baby’s twin sister with them when they returned to Western Australia.
-As if that wasn’t bad enough, the commissioning father was later revealed as a convicted paedophile.
+A few years ago, a story broke with the shocking revelation that disabled baby boy had been left in Thailand with his surrogate mother.
+The commissioning couple entered into a commercial arrangement with the Thai woman.
+They brought the baby’s twin sister with them when they returned to Western Australia.
+They left the boy with his mother.
+Later, the police revealed the man as a paedophile.

-Let Her Go, Dawn Barker’s second novel, is a fast-paced read about altruistic, rather than commercial, surrogacy.
+Let Her Go, Dawn Barker’s second novel, presents as a fast-paced read about altruistic, rather than commercial, surrogacy.
 Before 2009, when the Surrogacy Act 2008 became law, even altruistic surrogacy was illegal in Western Australia.

-This is the second large, family-related theme that psychiatrist and author Dawn Barker has explored in a short time.
-In Fractured, her first novel she delved into the traumatic impact on a family of post-natal depression.
+Psychiatrist and author Dawn Barker also explored a large family-related theme in her first book, Fractured.
+In that, her first novel she delved into the traumatic impact on a family of post-natal depression.

-When half-sisters Zoe and Nadia and their husbands, Lachlan and Eddie, enter into a surrogacy arrangement because of Zoe’s inability to carry her own child, little do any of them realise the emotional upheaval they will confront as a result of their meticulously laid plans.
+In Let her go, half-sisters Zoe and Nadia and their husbands, Lachlan and Eddie, enter into a surrogacy arrangement because of Zoe’s inability to carry her own child.
+Little do any of them realise the emotional upheaval they will confront as a result of their meticulously laid plans.
 No one could predict the problems that their daughter, Louise, will face.

-For the reader, also, outcomes are unpredictable.
+For the reader, also, outcomes remain unpredictable.
 The carefully controlled plot in this psychological thriller moves members of the family from one crisis to the next.
-The story reveals the impact on each of the characters of their initial decision, made in good faith, to enter into a surrogacy arrangement.
+The story reveals the impact on each of the characters of their initial decision to enter into a surrogacy arrangement.

 Dawn Barker raises many questions..
 She leaves her reader hanging, anxious to discover how each dilemma will unravel and what will be the final outcome in this gripping family drama.

 Ranging over almost twenty years, the novel is written in a series of forward and back flashes.
 This structure allows the mystery at the heart of the story to unfold and deepen.
-It also enhances the development of the characters as the author reveals the impact of the surrogacy decision on each of them.
+It also enhances the development of the characters.
+The author painstakingly reveals the impact of the surrogacy decision on each of them.

-Dawn Barker has an amazing ear for dialogue.
+Dawn Barker writes amazing dialogue.
 Her characters’ speech helps to create them in all their human frailty and strength.
-Much of the dialogue in Let Her Go made me squirm, laugh and cry, as I recognised myself and people I know in their often heated conversations.
+Much of the dialogue in Let Her Go made me squirm, laugh and cry.
+I recognised myself and people I know in their often heated conversations.

-The story is set around Perth and Fremantle, with scenes that are quintessentially Western Australian.
+Set in and around Perth and Fremantle, the scenes seem both universal and quintessentially Western Australian.
 Indeed, Dawn Barker uses the settings almost as an additional character.
 They frequently reflect the inner state of a character.
-For example, when Zoe retreats alone with the baby to Rottnest Island, her desolation is echoed by a description of the terrain in which she finds herself:
+For example, when Zoe retreats alone with the baby to Rottnest Island, the description of the terrain echoes her desolation

 ‘She trudged along the sandy paths, avoiding quokka droppings and swooping gulls, heading away from the beach towards the interior of the island.’